-If you’re into biking, but you don’t want to race around the track at the Velodrome, the Silver Strand Bikeway is a gorgeous ride through 12 miles of sunshine along the coast.
+If you’re looking for free stuff to do in San Diego and you’re into biking, but you don’t want to race around the track at the Velodrome, the Silver Strand Bikeway is a gorgeous ride through 12 miles of sunshine along the coast.

 It’s also perfectly accessible for beginner riders and casual cyclists, unlike the Velodrome.